 As a retirement plan specialist a large part of my daily job is helping participants with their retirement plans.
 One of the most common reasons participants meet with me is because they need money and they are looking to take it out of their retirement plan.
-Unfortunately this conversation almost never goes over too well since they are usually upset with the fact that they cannot cash out their entire account or borrow from the company match money that hasn’t vested and I get more than an earful.
+Unfortunately this conversation almost never goes over too well since they are usually upset with the fact that they cannot cash out their entire account, do a 401k rollover, or take out a 401k loan from the company match money that hasn’t vested and I get more than an earful.

 What is probably more shocking is that many of the people coming in looking to take money out of their retirement plan only need a small amount (generally under $1,000) to cover some unexpected expenses and I’ve seen people take out $500 loans on three year terms.
 With the majority of people tapping into their employer plans for emergencies I think this highlights the importance for keeping a cash emergency fund available even if it isn’t significant.

 I have to applaud those who actually take the time to enroll and begin contributing to their plan, especially if money is tight.
-Generally, the people who need to borrow against their 401(k) are earning modest incomes and are just able to make ends meet.
+Generally, the people who need to be borrowing against 401k are earning modest incomes and are just able to make ends meet.
 There is a lot to be said for someone in such a situation.
 They understand the importance of saving and have learned to make due without that little extra money coming home in their paycheck.

 Taking the Next Step